Meet the Finalists - 2026

 Once-in-a-lifetime opportunities to further their careers and network with influential industry leaders await the winners of both the Student Greenkeeper of the Year and Young Student Greenkeeper of the Year honours.

-The finalists will convene at Harrogate's Rudding Park from 9-11 September to compete in a series of challenges designed to test their technical knowledge and passion for the greenkeeping profession.
+The finalists will convene at Rockliffe Hall on 8-10 September 2026 to compete in a series of challenges designed to test their technical knowledge and passion for the greenkeeping profession.

 Winners will then be crowned across both categories, but all in attendance will gain invaluable rewards from the experience.